cristianoventura/golang-chat/README.md

 # Golang Chat
-Implementation of Websocket with GoLang
+Implementation of Websocket with GoLang from `Go Programming Blueprints`

 Build the project: